2026 Laguna Beach, California Planning Guide

 With that said, here’s a selection of our favorite Laguna Beach hotels, at a variety of price-points…

-We love Laguna Riviera.
-To the extent that such a thing exists, this is a local’s hotel.
 The hotel emphasizes the ocean, complements the character of the city it calls home, has a great location, and offers excellent views of Laguna Beach without breaking the bank.
 You’ll easily spend triple (or much more) this amount for a comparable view at one of the nearby luxury hotels…and still won’t have as large or nice of a balcony as the private deck offered at Laguna Riviera.
 Read and see more in our Laguna Riviera Beach Resort Review.

 Montage Laguna Beach – This is where the high-rollers stay; it’s unquestionably the nicest hotel in Orange County.
 A beautiful Craftsman-style resort with a formidable art collection that’s perched on 30 acres of Southern California’s prettiest stretch of coastline.
 With multiple lawns and gorgeous gardens, the natural beauty here extends far beyond the picturesque beaches, too.